 As part of our Unknown Causes of Kidney Disease (UCKD) project, AKF recently completed a survey of 300 clinicians in primary care, nephrology and endocrinology that showed some concerning trends for kidney disease testing and late referrals.
-The survey found that urinalysis, an important test used to detect the earliest stages of kidney disease, is used as frequently as blood tests, which tend to catch kidney disease in later stages.
+The survey found that urinalysis, an important test used to detect the earliest stages of kidney disease, isn't used as frequently as blood tests, which tend to catch kidney disease in later stages.
 Also, according to the survey, nearly half of patients were not referred to a nephrologist until they had reached stages 4 or 5 of kidney disease.
 These late referrals were attributed to a variety of reasons including difficulty accessing nephrology care in rural areas, lack of early detection and confusion about what next steps a patient should take.
 Furthermore, primary care providers were confused about who they should refer their patients to.

 Our letter stated that a recommendation from the USPSTF to screen high-risk populations for both urine albumin to creatinine ratio (ACR) and eGFR would help guide primary care providers on who should be screened and what to do if someone is diagnosed with kidney disease.
 This would ultimately support early detection prior to near end-stage disease and afford a better opportunity to slow or stop the worsening of the disease which leads to kidney failure.
 We also support a recommendation that primary care providers refer a patient to a nephrologist when they reach stage 4 kidney disease or severely increased albuminuria (protein in the urine).